 A – Yes and no. If one thinks along the lines of literary fiction like Charles Dickens’ Oliver Twist or Robert Conrad’s Heart of Darkness, then the answer is no. There’s no hidden social message.

 On the other hand, the answer is yes.
 For example, in Cherubs 2 I dive into the lack of equal opportunity in the Navy.
 It is also a book about learning to lead.
-Render Harmless was written with the hidden message of never again.
-As we get farther and farther from World War II, the horrors of Holocaust seem to fade from memory.
-Render Harmless is a message to the world that we can never forget nor allow something like the Holocaust to happen again.
+Render Harmless was written with the message of to the world that we cannot allow the world to forget or allow something like the Holocaust to happen again.
+As we get farther and farther from World War II, the horrors of Holocaust seem to fade from memory and that is unacceptable.

 Q – What’s in every book?

 A – I got asked this in the context that authors who write series always have some element in each of their books.
-Well, the short answer is that there are four.
+Well, the short answer is that there are five besides lots of action scenes.
 One is flying.
-I try to get at least one exciting flying scene in each book.
+I try to get at least one or more exciting flying scenes in each book.
+Some are fixed wing and some are rotary wing.

-At least one of the characters is a Jew.
-It enables me to cover interesting aspects of Jewish history and include some element of anti-Semitism.
+Number three is that at least one of the characters is a Jew.
+It enables me to cover interesting aspects of Jewish history that most don’t know about and include some element of anti-Semitism.
+It also helps me understand my heritage.

-The third is food.
+The fourth is food.
 I’m not a foodie or a gourmet by any stretch of the imagination, but food is all about culture and who wouldn’t want to have a delicious meal?

-Last are firearms.
+Number five and last are firearms.
 There are always interesting and sometimes firearms with historical significance.
 The firearms are used as they were intended within the constraints of the limitations of each weapon.
+In some cases, there are swords and knives used by the characters which forces me to research how and why they are used.

 Q – How do you tell the story?